 Aroma: 6.0 – It’s a great spicy scotch smell, it’s quite enjoyable.

-Manliness: 4.0 – I’m sorry but any manliness of text, traveling spirit, bottle beauty is tarnished by a pour spout from hell.
-When I pour my scotch I am meant to pour it, and while I certainly took this scotch in a manly fashion of tools, blood, and cork – that’s me, not the scotch.
+Honesty: 4.0 – I’m sorry but any text, traveling spirit, bottle beauty is tarnished by a pour spout from hell.
+When I pour my scotch I am meant to pour it.

 W/ Rocks: 5.5 – This is middling, on one hand it kills a bit of that initial power and spice, but it also keeps the flavor going for much longer overall.